CleanTalk/nginx-cleantalk-service/README.md

-# Nginx lua-based anti-spam module example
+# Nginx lua-based module to filter spam POST requests to protect your website from spam bots by the blacklist.

 ### Dependencies:
 * nginx-extras